jamf/JamfMigrator/README.md

 ## History
 **v7.4.0**<br>
 Resolve scrolling issue with selective migrations.
 Better handling of computers/mobile devices with duplicate names.
+Minor layout changes.
+Ability to sort ascending or descending object list in selective migration.

 **v7.3.1**<br>
 Work to resolve issue (#91), logging in with API clients.